One new MSU Texas student tests positive for COVID-19

 WICHITA FALLS, Texas (TNN) - Midwestern State University reports one new student has tested positive for COVID-19.

-The report, which was updated Monday after 4:30 p.m., says the patients are made up of seven faculty/staff members and 11 students.
-There are currently two active staff cases and three active student cases.
+The report, which was updated Monday after 4:30 p.m., says the patients are made up of seven faculty/staff members and 12 students.
+There are currently four active student cases and one active staff case.

 MSU Texas coverage: